helm/helm-classic/plugins/sec/README.md

 ## Examples

-The simplest invocation of `helm sec` generates a secret file and sends it to stdout:
+The simplest invocation of `helmc sec` generates a secret file and sends it to stdout:

 ```